Persecution of Christians: A Significant Indicator of Future World Chaos

 Source: Fox News

-Boko Haram continues its march toward making Nigeria an Islamic state.
+an extremist group that is located primarily in Northern Nigeria continues its march toward making Nigeria an Islamic state.
 A few weeks ago, as the world focused on the terror attacks in Paris, the group continued its murderous rampage across the northern part of the country.
 Last weekend it killed dozens in Maiduguri.
 These are just the latest atrocities from Boko Haram, which has kidnapped hundreds of schoolchildren, murdered thousands of innocent men, women and children and driven hundreds of thousands more from their homes.

 Unfortunately, all indicators point to the likelihood that the worst is yet to come.

 Last month, Open Doors released its 2015 World Watch List, an annual survey of the most dangerous and difficult places in the world to be a Christian.
 This year’s report uncovered some startling and worrisome trends.
 In every region of the world — Africa, Asia and even in the Americas — persecution of Christians is growing.
 There was not one country on the 2015 list that decreased its acts of violence and persecution from the previous year.
 The escalation of violence over the past year was so great that the threshold used to create the list had to be increased.
 With nearly twice the number of Christians persecuted over the previous year, it’s clear why Christians should be very concerned.